Lxxyx/proposal-number-is-safe-numeric/README.md

 Number.isSafeNumeric(input)
 ```

-This method aims to provide a simple and reliable way to validate whether input can be safely converted to a JavaScript Number (using float64).
+This method aims to provide a simple and reliable way to validate input numeric string can be safely converted to a JavaScript Number (using float64).

 ### Safety Definition

-A string is considered "safe numeric" if it meets ALL of the following criteria:
+A input is considered "safe numeric string" if it meets ALL of the following criteria:

 1. Strict number format: